 "Family companies need to grow and open to the world if Turkey is to have a say in the global economy"

-The Sabancı University School of Management held a conference titled "A Global Look at Family Business" at the Sabancı University Sakıp Sabancı Museum the Seed on Wednesday, October 4, 2017.
+The Sabancı Business School held a conference titled "A Global Look at Family Business" at the Sabancı University Sakıp Sabancı Museum the Seed on Wednesday, October 4, 2017.
 Held in association with McKinsey Academy and Columbia Business School, the conference introduced a global perspective on family companies, discussed the experiences of Turkish family companies on the path to incorporation, and explored the expectations of future generations.

 “Sabancı University starts a groundbreaking university-business partnership platform geared towards family companies that comprise the backbone of the economy"